agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 ## Daily goals

 - [ ] Code every day for your selected number of days: 7, 14, 30, 60, or 100.
-- [ ] [Share](https://github.com/agcdtmr/wwcode-days-of-code-challenge-2024/blob/main/Screenshot%202024-01-10%20at%2009.30.19.png) your progress and interact with the amazing community at least once per week.
-Share your progress and achievements in the #code-challenge-community channel or spread the word!
-Share this opportunity with friends and colleagues!
+- [ ] Write an awesome commit message and push your code!
+- [ ] Share your wins!
-- [ ] Help someone on Slack
+- [ ] Help someone on Slack.
 - [ ] (Optional) Reach out to someone from the community.
-Use Hopin or Slack channel to say hi to new network
+Use Hopin or Slack channel to say hi to new network.
-- [ ] Send appreciation message to a WWCode volunteer
+- [ ] Send appreciation message to a WWCode volunteer.
 - [ ] Take care of yourself: pause, stretch, hydrate.
-More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health)
+More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

 ## WWCode Cloud